hjoonpark/DuoVAE/README.md

 - Linux, MacOS, Windows
 - CPU, CUDA, MPS (arm64 Apple silicon)

-  (*MPS is supported for MacOS 12.3+, but could be unstable currently - September 2022*)
+  (*MPS is supported for MacOS 12.3+, but may be unstable currently - September 2022*)

 ## Installation